segmentio/segment-docs/src/connections/destinations/add-destination.md

 You can create unique destination filters for each destination instance connected to the same source.

->info ""
+> info ""
->Some destinations do not support having multiple instances connected to the same source.
-In that case, the option to add a second instance of that destination does not appear.
+> Some destinations don't support multiple instances connected to the same source.
+If this is the case, you won't see the option to add a second instance of that destination.

 ### Connect multiple sources to one instance of a destination